Code Compliance

 Our Vision

 A community where all residential and commercial properties are maintained in a fashion that emphasizes an aesthetically pleasing city.
-One that encourages community pride, preserves neighborhood integrity, protects the public health, safety, and welfare.
-As well as to assist in maintaining and even increasing property values.
+One that encourages community pride, preserves neighborhood integrity, and protects the public health, safety, and welfare.
+We also support maintaining and even increasing property values.

 Approach

 Addressing code compliance and property maintenance issues with the public requires tact and diplomacy.
 Citizens or business owners are notified of the violation through courtesy phone calls, face-to-face conversations, letters to property owners, and code compliance door hangers.
 Fortunately, most citizens are appreciative of the gentle reminder or notification process and take corrective action in the time allotted.
 However, in some cases, a firm written warning is necessary.
-It is important for the public to know that State laws provide that a property owner, once notified, has 10 days to correct an issue.
-Therefore, patience is required.
-If repeated written warnings are issued with little or no effort by the property owner, a court citation is issued.
+It is important for the public to know that Texas laws state that a property owner, once notified, has ten days to correct an issue.
+Repeated written warnings are issued if there is little or no effort by the property owner and a court citation is issued.

-The code issues that the City deals with are not unlike most communities--alleyways, easements, garbage/ debris issues, No Permit violations, overhanging trees, high weeds/grass, junk vehicles and parking on front lawns.
-Trees, shrubs, and high weeds and grass are predominant issues, making up the majority of code cases.
+The most common code violations are common in most cities; alleyways, easements, garbage/debris issues, no permit violations, overhanging trees, high weeds/grass, junk vehicles and parking on front lawns.
+Trees, shrubs, and high weeds and grass are predominant issues.

-Concerns or questions regarding Code Compliance can be directed to a Codes Officer by calling 210-619-0725 or using the FixIt form on the City's website.
+Concerns or questions regarding Code Compliance can be directed to a Code Officer by calling 210-619-0725 or using the FixIt form on the City's website.

 Below are a few pointers that concerned citizens should consider when reporting a code violation: